The Society of Biblical Literature was founded in 1880 to foster biblical scholarship.

 Foster Biblical Scholarship

-Strategic Vision Statements:
+Strategic Vision Statement:

-• Organize congresses for scholarly exchange
+• Organizing congresses for scholarly exchange

-• Publish biblical scholarship
+• Publishing biblical scholarship

 Core Values

-Accountability Inclusiveness
+Accountability

-Collegiality Productivity
+Collegiality

-Efficiency Tolerance
+Tolerance

 SBL History

 The eight founders of The Society of Biblical Literature and Exegesis first met to discuss their new society in Philip Schaff's study in New York City in January of 1880.
 In June the group had their first Annual Meeting with eighteen people in attendance.
 The new society drew up a constitution and by-laws and discussed several papers.
 Membership dues were set at three dollars.
-By the end of the year, membership had grown to fourty-five and publication of the meeting proceedings were in the planning stages.
+By the end of the year, membership had grown to forty-five and publication of the meeting proceedings were in the planning stages.
 The Journal was launched the following year.

 For more information on the history of the Society see: